Ledmington/emu/README.md

 ## How to build
 ### Linux
-This command formats the code, compiles and creates a single executable jar with all the dependencies inside.
+This command formats the code, compiles and creates a single executable jar with all the dependencies inside for each of the executables provided.
 ```bash
 ./gradlew fatJar
 ```

-### Window
+### Windows
-This command formats the code, compiles and creates a single executable jar with all the dependencies inside.
+This command formats the code, compiles and creates a single executable jar with all the dependencies inside for each of the executables provided.
 ```batch
 gradlew.bat fatJar
 ```